 5. Keep the Entire Bedroom Off-Limits When You’re Not Around

-To prevent this from happening, you should keep the entire bedroom area off-limits, at least until you’re confident that your mutt has learned their lesson.
+To prevent this from happening, you should keep the entire bedroom area off-limits until you’re confident that your dog has learned their lesson.
 Keep the door closed when you’re not home so your pup isn’t tempted to break the rules this one time.

-Another option is to set up a pet camera that allows you to talk to your pooch.
-If you see them on the bed, you can give them the “off” command, and some even allow you to dispense treats when your command is followed.
+Another option is to set up a pet camera that allows you to talk to your pup.
+If you see them on the bed, you can give them the “off” command; some pet cameras allow you to dispense treats when your command is followed.

-Of course, many dogs will quickly learn that since you’re not actually there to enforce your orders, they don’t have to listen to your disembodied voice.
-Then you may just be setting yourself up for the frustration of watching your disobedient dog drool on your pillow.
+Of course, many dogs will quickly learn that since you’re not there to enforce your orders, they don’t have to listen to your disembodied voice.

 6. Don’t Give Them Any Positive Interaction If You Catch Them on the Bed